brikis98/yevgeniy-brikman-homepage/_posts/2018-09-30-homo-deus-a-history-of-tomorrow.md

 What happens when we use technology or drugs to control our will?

 - We already have the robo rat and drugs that help with ADHD.
-- What happens when these become far more powerful and far reaching (e.g., see, _The Red: First Light_)?
+- What happens when these become far more powerful and far-reaching (e.g., see, _The Red: First Light_)?
 - Who is "you" in that case?
 Are you a human?
 Cyborg?
 - Who is making the decisions?
 - Do you really have free will if your will is being modified by a machine or drug?